lebpac/lebpac.github.io/lunch.md

 ### Good to know

+- **Cutlery is not provided**, so please bring your own from home
+- If your child is absent, their order may be given to others to avoid waste; if you’d like to pick it up, you can do so at **12 pm in the multipurpose room**
 - You'll be asked to choose one repeating order for each menu for the term and can make adjustments week-by-week
 - Orders for each week can be changed or cancelled before they close
-- Orders close **Thursdays at 7:00 am** for the following week
+- Orders close on **Thursday at 7 am** for the following week
-- Cutlery is not provided, so please bring your own from home
-- If your child is absent, their order may be given to others to avoid waste; if you wish to pick it up instead, please come to the school at noon

 Let the lunchtime fun begin!